 June 7, 2024

-Asset allocation views: uncharted territory
+Asset allocation views: a variable growth outlook

-Source: Manulife Investment Management, June 2024.
+Source: Manulife Investment Management, October 2024.
 These views are updated on a quarterly basis.
 This commentary is provided for informational purposes only and is not an endorsement of any security, mutual fund, sector, or index.
 No forecasts are guaranteed.

 Active asset allocation views